heyjoekim/carc_crns/README.md

 # carc_crns
 [![DOI](https://zenodo.org/badge/789058633.svg)](https://zenodo.org/doi/10.5281/zenodo.11648961)

-This contains some of the main data files and analysis tools used in the anaylsis of enter WRR analysis.
+This repository contains the main data files and analysis tools used in the WRR article "Evaluating Cosmic Ray Neutron Sensor Estimates of Snow Water Equivalent in a Prairie Environment using UAV Lidar".
 Our code (in the form of python and R notebooks) is provided.
 Appropriate date files and some of the figures from the analysis are provided.

 All other data sources that are not found in other repositories can be found here.
+- Snow Pit Data:
+- lidar data:

+Breakdown of repo:
+- `/data`
+- `/figs`
+- `/lib`
+- `/uranos_files`